 3) Type %APPDATA%/Discord/Cache and press Enter on your keyboard.

-4) On your keyboard, press the Ctrl key to highlight all files on the window.
+4) On your keyboard, press the Ctrl key and A to highlight all the files.

 4) Press the Del key on your keyboard to delete all selected files.

 5) Relaunch Discord to check if this helped.